 - Something you realise you have to do.

 - Complete the statement: I am going to….
 It could be:

-- Write out prayer, both for the purposes of record keeping and I find, it helps me to focus while I am praying.
+- Write out prayer, both for the purposes of keeping a record and it helps me to focus while I am praying.
 There is something really special about going through prayers and writing “answered” next to them.

-If this is all you write, that is ok.
+If one paragraph is all you write, that is ok!
 It has recorded today’s conversation.

 - Write down main ideas in conversations you have had, books you have read, sermons you listened to, scripture that you have studied, etc.

-- Record scripture or sayings specifically given to you by a person, a SMS that really speaks to your heart, a prophetic word etc.
+- Record scripture or sayings specifically given to you by a person, a message that really speaks to your heart, a prophetic word etc.

 - Write summaries for yourself, list things.
 I am a big fan of making a list to answer a question.
 Like: “List three things God has been saying to me lately” or “List five things I have learnt in my spiritual walk in the last month’” or “List ten things I know for sure about God.